gokure/hyperf-http-client/README.md

 ## Testing

-Many Laravel services provide functionality to help you easily and expressively write tests, and Laravel's HTTP wrapper is no exception.
+Many Hyperf services provide functionality to help you easily and expressively write tests, and Hyperf's HTTP wrapper is no exception.
 The `Http` facade's `fake` method allows you to instruct the HTTP client to return stubbed / dummy responses when requests are made.

 ### Faking Responses